-There are 0 affordable apartments in Oakland that offer reduced rents to low-income households.
+There are 0 low-income apartments in Oakland that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Maine State Housing Authority||Section 8 Housing Choice Voucher (HCV)|

 |Waterville Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing; Emergency Housing Voucher (EHV)|

 Oakland features 50 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 0 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Oakland.

 On average, Section 8 Housing Choice vouchers pay Oakland landlords $900 per month towards rent.
 The average voucher holder contributes $300 towards rent in Oakland.